cmusjtuliuyuan/SequenceTagging/README.md

 I am implementing the evaluation part now...

-Some of the code is from https://github.com/glample/tagger
+Some of the code is from https://github.com/glample/tagger I want to make the structure of my code is similar with /glample/tagger as much as possible.

 We will use the following dataset now, text chunking http://www.cnts.ua.ac.be/conll2000/chunking/